ramen-dev/charturl-api-docs/source/includes/_making_requests.md

 # Making Requests

-We support 2 different methods for sending us your data to generate the URL for your chart image.
+We support 2 different methods for generating image URLs.
 Read below about ShortURLs and Signed URLs to choose the method that is right for you.
 In both cases you will need to pass in the correct template-slug so be sure to have that ready.